firemodels/bot/Smokebot/README.md

 */5 * * * * cd $HOME/FireModels_central/bot/Smokebot ; bash -lc "./run_smokebot.sh -J -u -c -U -q smokebot -a -W http://blaze.el.nist.gov/smokebot -w /var/www/html/smokebot > /dev/null"
 ```

-The output from firebot is written into the directory called `output` which is in the same directory as the `smokebot.sh` script itself.
+The output from smokebot is written into the directory called `output` which is in the same directory as the `smokebot.sh` script itself.
 When smokebot completes, email should be sent to the specified list of addresses.